dhubertus/number-guesser/README.md

 MDN for having great sites

-GitHub for routes ideas to accomplishing tasks
+GitHub for routes/ideas to accomplishing tasks